CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 #### DER.3.1.A13 Inspection and verification of documents [audit team]

 The document review in the course of audits SHOULD be done on the basis of the requirements specified in the test plan.
-All relevant documents SHOULD then be checked to see if they are up-to-date, complete and traceable.
+All relevant documents SHOULD be checked to see if they are up-to-date, complete and traceable.
 The results of the document review SHOULD be documented.
 They SHOULD include in the on-site exam, if that makes sense.

 #### DER.3.1.A14 Selection of samples [audit team]